 - Trust her.

 - Things you say to her last a lifetime for her.
-Therefore, always talk encouragingly and give positive feedbacks.
+Therefore, always talk encouragingly and give positive feedback.
 Criticizing her will only hamper her self-esteem and confidence.

 - Share your emotions with her, so that she will share hers with you.